zielaskowski/tree-table/README.md

 Package consist of treetable function that convert data.tree object to dataframe and JS function called after creating the table that is responsible for some formatting and folding/unfolding level rows.

-Color formatting is done by kolorWheel JS script done by Zalka Erno
+Color formatting is done by kolorWheel JS script done by Zalka Erno (thank you)

 e-mail: ern0@linkbroker.hu